kevinsmith/docker-nginx-phpfpm/README.md

 # klsmith/nginx-phpfpm

-A reliable, highly-configurable nginx + php-fpm web server.
+A reliable, highly-configurable nginx + php-fpm web server, available for PHP 5.6 and 7.1.

 ## Hello world!